The Patient and Carer Network (PCN) is a network of volunteers in England and Wales who support and shape the work of the RCP.

 - working with the RCP to help ensure patients and carers have access to the information they need.

-Examples of how the PCN has worked to achieve these aims are highlighted in the PCN Impact Report 2017, which provides more detail on the range of projects and activities PCN members have been involved in.
+Examples of how the PCN has worked to achieve these aims are highlighted in the PCN Annual Report 2018-19 which provides more detail on the range of projects and activities PCN members have been involved in.

 Frequently Asked Questions